born2net/Angular-kitchen-sink/Readme.md

 npm install
 ```
 <hr/>
-if you wish to use hot-reload so yon can reload components as soon as you save for super quick development process, be sure to install the following:
+if you wish to use hot-reload so you can reload components as soon as you save for super quick development process, be sure to install the following:
 ```
 npm install chokidar-socket-emitter --save-dev npm install http-server --save-dev